abinit/abinit/doc/tutorial/eph4mob.md

     energy (**band picture**).
 Polaronic effects such as those discussed in [this tutorial](eph4zpr) are not captured by the present approach.

-The generalized transport coefficients are defined by [[cite:Madsen2018]]
+The generalized transport coefficients are defined by:

 \begin{equation}
     \mcL^{(m)}_{\alpha\beta} =